sirknigget/news-event-trigger/README.md

 # News Event Trigger

-A scheduled Python script that monitors news via RSS, filters by keyword, classifies using an LLM (gpt-4o-mini), and notifies via Pushover.
+A scheduled Python script that monitors news via RSS, filters by keyword, classifies using an LLM, and notifies via Pushover.

 ## Setup